nishadmansoor/portfolio/README.md

 # portfolio
-currently building my photography portfolio! trying to make this hobby into something real
+currently building my photography portfolio! trying to turn a hobby into something real